-Prayer: Begin and end each day with prayer time.
+Prayer: Do you have a prayer request?
+Send it in an email to firstname.lastname@example.org and it will be addressed.
+Begin and end each day with prayer time.
 Whatever your tradition or beliefs, observe this quiet and active time to connect with God.
 Use this time of reflection as focused preparation to what is unfolding around you.
 Lift your praises, thanksgiving, burdens and requests to God.
 As you begin and end your times of prayer focus on silence, listening, quietness and peace.

 CARE4U2 provides a safe, confidential space to discuss events and to receive support in a timely manner following an adverse event or a critical incident (for CPH employees only).
 You can email CARE4U2@cpgh.org to begin access to this support.